kubestash/docs/docs/addons/mariadb/README.md

 ## Addon Version Compatibility

-Any database version with a major version matching the supported MySQL versions should generally be able to back up the database.
-For instance, if the function supports the `8.x.x` version, it should work with any MySQL database within the `8.x.x` series.
+Any database version with a major version matching the supported MariaDB versions should generally be able to back up the database.
+For instance, if the function supports the `8.x.x` version, it should work with any MariaDB database within the `8.x.x` series.
 However, there may be exceptions where certain versions are incompatible.
 In such cases, use the specific version name that is explicitly supported.

 ## Documentation Overview

-KubeStash MySQL documentations are organized as below:
+KubeStash MariaDB documentations are organized as below:

-- [How does it work?](/docs/addons/mysql/overview/index.md) gives an overview of how backup and restore process for MySQL database works in KubeStash.
+- [How does it work?](/docs/addons/mariadb/overview/index.md) gives an overview of how backup and restore process for MariaDB database works in KubeStash.
-- [Standalone MySQL Database](/docs/addons/mysql/logical/index.md) shows how to backup and restore an externally managed MySQL database.
+- [Standalone MariaDB Database](/docs/addons/mariadb/logical/index.md) shows how to backup and restore an externally managed MariaDB database.